 She is founder of the IRIS Group, a collective of women artists, formerly art professor at Durham and Centennial Colleges, and Director/Curator at VAC Clarington.
 She is the author of Locating Alexandra (Toronto: ECW, 1995) about Painters Eleven artist Alexandra Luke, and is published in venues including Art and Ecology, Sculpture, Urban Glass, Canadian Art, ESPACE, and the Journal of Canadian Studies She has been a member of Heritage Oshawa and Oshawa’s Cultural Leadership Council.

 I am working in various media including painting, drawing, and photo-based work with particular interest in solar printing.
 At present I am employing a range of processes to create a series of text and image based pieces using the crossword puzzle as form and various theoretical language silos as content.
 That said, painting remains the pivotal element in the process.

-At first the work was a playful riff on buzzwords and current preoccupations, while exploring ways to, use paint and chalk along with text and grid formations.
-But in revisiting the early French feminists, I am finding value once again in their literary/psychological territories, often maligned for their density of prose.
-Their eyes and smiles look out against a gridwork that hints at their ideas.
+At first the project was a playful riff on buzzwords and current preoccupations, while exploring ways to use paint and chalk along with text and grid formations.
+But in revisiting the early French feminists, I have found value once again in their literary/psychological territories, often maligned for their density of prose.
+In my work, their eyes and smiles look out against a grid structure that hints at their ideas.

-The use of vintage linens for collage and upon which to print photographic fragments, produces a textured collage effect.
-Each piece is on a substantial ground of acrylic paint, over rag paper base, making a supple and malleable surface upon which to build.
-Each piece can be mounted and framed for ongoing stability.
+The use of vintage linens as surface for photographic fragments produces a textured collage effect.
+Each piece is on a substantial ground of acrylic paint, over rag paper base, making a supple and malleable surface upon which to build, then mounted and framed for ongoing stability.